Jade-ux/MS02-My-Trip-Planner/README.md

 ### Validating mark-up

-My HTML was tested using the [W3C Markup Validation Service](https://validator.w3.org/) and the only result was a note that ‘type’ is unnecessary to add for the script reference at line 27 but I have left that in for now as it was only a warning.
+My HTML was tested using the [W3C Markup Validation Service](https://validator.w3.org/) and the only two results were:
+- ‘type’ is unnecessary to add for the script reference but I have left that in for now as it was only a warning.
+- the results heading h2 is empty, but this will be filled in by the JavaScript code and I have therefore not changed anything there.

 ### Validating JavaScript